MF Global accord, once thought unlikely, goes before U.S. judge

 Jarrell told Reuters on Wednesday that Giddens is still planning to take that path, despite the boost for customers from the December settlement.

-Giddens also remains in settlement talks seeking to recover money from JPMorgan Chase & Co (JPM.N), one of MF Global's most common counterparties, and is also helping customers litigate civil claims against Corzine and other former executives.
+Giddens also remains in settlement talks seeking to recover money from JPMorgan Chase & Co, one of MF Global's most common counterparties, and is also helping customers litigate civil claims against Corzine and other former executives.

 Corzine, who left the company days after its collapse, has kept a low profile as he defends the civil claims.
 He has denied any wrongdoing in connection with the company's implosion.